gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 # Beginners contribution guide

 > Jumping into the world of open source is an exciting process, but it can also be a bit overwhelming.
-This guide is for those who are new to open source projects.
-It will help you to make your first contribution to the Plurality project.
+This beginners guide will help you make your first contribution to the Plurality project.

 ---